marcospgp/polygon-reducer/README.md

 Vertex collapse algorithm based on [this gdmag article](https://drive.google.com/file/d/18dCjkbG8Yo9b5ypyQliyL7FN1KcEqLC4/view?usp=sharing).

-It may be easier to set up this package by simply installing it from the Unity asset store.
-In doing so, you can ignore any set up steps below.

 ## Dependencies

 The following repositories must be found in the Assets folder of the Unity project you want to use Polygon Reducer in: